microsoft/msquic/docs/Diagnostics.md

 For some browsers all you have to do is to set an environment variable `SSLKEYLOGFILE` with the absolute path of the log file to be generated and then you can load it into Wireshark for troubleshooting.
 For MsQuic applications we need to generate such file.
 A good practice is to check if the `SSLKEYLOGFILE` env variable is set and if so you write the file.
 The steps are:

-1. Set the `QUIC_PARAM_CONN_TLS_SECRETS` connection param with a struct to be populared with the TLS secrets by MsQuic.
+1. Set the `QUIC_PARAM_CONN_TLS_SECRETS` connection param with a struct to be populated with the TLS secrets by MsQuic.
 ```c
 // Define empty struct for the TLS Secrets
 QUIC_TLS_SECRETS ClientSecrets{};